PanosK92/SpartanEngine/.github/README.md

 <img align="right" width="128" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/Data/rotating_gun.gif"/>

 <p>If you're also on the lookout for knowledge, then you might find this engine to be a helpful study resource.
-This is because a lot of effort is being put into building and maintaining a clean, modern and overall high quality architecture, an architecture that will ensure continuous development over the years ;-) </p>
+This is because a lot of effort goes into into building and maintaining a clean, modern and overall high quality architecture, an architecture that will ensure continuous development over the years ;-) </p>

 <p><img align="left" width="32" src="https://valentingom.files.wordpress.com/2016/03/twitter-logo2.png"/>For occasional updates regarding the project's development, you can follow me on <a href="https://twitter.com/panoskarabelas1?ref_src=twsrc%5Etfw">twitter</a>.</p>